Orbifold techniques in degeneration formulas: Expanded pairs and degenerations

 Note that $X[k]$ has nodal first-order smoothable singularities along its singular locus, which is the disjoint union of $D_0,\ldots,D_{k-1}$ (where $D_i$ is the image of either $D_{i+1}^-$ or $D_{i}^+$).
 Write $D_k$ for the image of $D_k^+$; note that $X[k]$ is smooth along $D_k$ and that $\iota^*N_{D_k/X[k]}=N$, if $\iota:D\to D_k\subset X[k]$ is the natural isomorphism.

 We call the sequence of morphisms $D\to X[k]\to X$ an {\em untwisted expanded pair}.
 (It is also sometimes called an {\em untwisted half accordion}.) of length $k$.\end{defn}

 \begin{defn} Let ${\bf r}:=(r_0,\ldots,r_{k})$ be a sequence of positive integers.
 Define $X[k]({\bf r})\to X[k]$ to be the morphism obtained by twisting $X[k]$ along $D_i$ with index $r_i$; note that we can apply the construction in section \ref{balanced_node} since the relevant normal bundles are naturally dual to each other.
 We call the sequence of morphisms $\cD_{r_k}\stackrel{\iota}{\to} X[k]({\bf r})\to X$ the {\em ${\bf r}$-twisted expanded pair of length $k$} over $(X,D)$, or just a twisted {\em expansion} of (X,D).
-Its {\em twisting index}\Dan{do we need this index? maybe a name indicating this is at the end divisor?} is defined to be the integer $r_k$. \end{defn}
+Its {\em twisting index} is defined to be the integer $r_k$. \end{defn}

 Note that an untwisted expansions of length $k$ is the same as a ${\bf 1}$-twisted expansion of length $k$, where ${\bf 1}=(1,\ldots,1)$.
 Moreover, there is a natural morphism $X[k]({\bf r})\to X[k]$ which, if $X$ is a scheme or algebraic space, is just the morphism to the coarse moduli space.